freedomofpress/securedrop-workstation-docs/docs/journalist/submissions.rst

 -----------

 To download a file, click the **Download** button.
-An animated spinner will indicate that the file is downloading:
+An animated spinner will indicate that the file is downloading, and a progress bar will indicate the download completion:

 |screenshot_file_downloading|

+If necessary, you can pause the download by clicking "Pause," and resume the download later with "Resume."

 Once the file has been downloaded and decrypted, the filename will be visible, as will the action **Export** and **Print**.
 The displayed file size may increase